dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-5 Memory Profiling.md

 When developers talk about memory consumption, they implicitly mean heap usage.
 Heap is, in fact, the biggest memory consumer in most applications as it accommodates all dynamically allocated objects.
 But heap is not the only memory consumer.
 For completeness, let's mention others:

 * Stack: Memory used by frame stacks in an application.
 Each thread inside an application gets its own stack memory space.
 Usually, the stack size is only a few MB, and the application will crash if it exceeds the limit.
 The total stack memory consumption is proportional to the number of threads running in the system.
+[TODO]: give concrete examples for Linux, Windows, macOS.
 * Code: Memory that is used to store the code (instructions) of an application and its libraries.
 In most cases, it doesn't contribute much to the memory consumption but there are exceptions.
 For example, the Clang C++ compiler and Chrome browser have large codebases and tens of MB code sections in their binaries.
 We show how to measure code footprint in [@sec:CodeFootprint].
+[TODO]: give concrete examples for example for Windows Chrome binary.

 Next, we will introduce the terms *memory usage* and *memory footprint* and see how to profile both.